Keep your corporate golden image golden

 Step 3: Tweak the settings

-Next we need to open up some Windows Firewall ports.
-Remote Administration (RPC) and WMI.
+Next, we need to open up some Windows Firewall ports.
+Remote Service Management (RPC) and Windows Management Instrumentation (WMI).
 Specops Deploy OS uses this ports during the capture process to trigger automated tasks in process.

 The settings are found here:

 Computer Configuration / Policies / Windows Settings / Security Settings / Windows Firewall with Advanced Security